technow10/WordPress-Project/README.md

 2. Follow the AWS documentation to create the required resources (VPC, subnets, Internet Gateway, etc.) as outlined in the architecture overview.
 3. Use the provided scripts to set up the WordPress application on EC2 instances within the VPC.
 4. Configure the Auto Scaling Group, Load Balancer, and other services as per the architecture.
-5. Access the WordPress website through the Load Balancer's DNS name.
+5. Access the WordPress website through the Load Balancer's DNS name..

-## Contributing

-Contributions to this project are welcome!
-Please fork the repository and submit a pull request with your enhancements.

 ## License